sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

   purposes some shelters prefer to create new animal records every time they see an animal regardless of whether it has been through the shelter before).

+* Allow duplicate license numbers: By default, the system will prevent you entering or saving licenses with a number that has already been used.
+  Some licensing regions use a tag number that stays with the animal for life and need to allow duplicate licenses as a result.

 Costs
 -----